 Murder in the Family: The Dr. King Story, by Dan Buchanan, published July 25, 2015 by Dundurn Press, is available in book stores ($24.99), e-book sites and libraries.
 See www.murderinthefamily.com

 Florence Chatten's book "Brighton Township" is available from Florence at 613-475-1244.
+Yes, she still has a few left.
+Get yours soon!
 It can also be ordered online through the publisher's web site http://essencebookstore.com/.
 (Look under the "Other" Category.)

 Susan Brose has produced three small booklets focussed on the churches, schools and cemeteries of the Brighton area.
 They are available from Susan Brose.